 - Oven baking requires less oil than pan frying, and generates less smoke than a griddle would.

-- You can use store bought seasoning packets, or make your own fajita seasoning.
+- You can use store bought seasoning packets, or make your own.
+Try my fajita seasoning without cumin!

 No reason to complicate things when you can get a perfect result in the oven!